A Review of Neural Networks in Precipitation Prediction: Literature Survey

 \subsubsection{SEVIR}

-The SEVIR (Storm EVent ImagRy) dataset is a large-scale, curated benchmark for applying deep learning to meteorological imaging tasks such as precipitation nowcasting, synthetic radar generation and storm classification\cite{Veillette2020}.
-SEVIR aims to integrate multiple sensing modalities into a spatio-temporally aligned dataset designed to accelerate research in weather and climate prediction.
-SEVIR consists of image sequences over 10000 weather events across the contiguous United States (CONUS), each covering a 384~km $\times$ 384~km patch and a 4-hour temporal window.
-The dataset includes five complementary data types: three channels (i.e., C02, C09, C13) from the GOES-16 Advanced Baseline Imager, vertically integrated liquid radar mosaics from NEXRAD (Next-Generation Radar) and lightning flashes from the GOES-16 Geostationary Lightning Mapper (GLM).
+The Storm EVent ImagRy (SEVIR) dataset is a large-scale, curated benchmark for applying deep learning to meteorological imaging tasks such as precipitation nowcasting, synthetic radar generation and storm classification\cite{Veillette2020}.
+SEVIR aims to integrate multiple sensing modalities into a spatiotemporally aligned dataset designed to accelerate research in weather and climate prediction.
+SEVIR consists of image sequences over 10,000 weather events across the contiguous United States (CONUS), each covering a 384~km $\times$ 384~km patch and a 4-hour temporal window, and each sequence is sampled with a 5-minute step.
+The dataset includes five complementary data types: three channels (i.e., C02, C09, C13) from the GOES-16 ABI, vertically integrated liquid (VIL) radar mosaics from the Next-Generation Radar (NEXRAD) and lightning flashes from the GOES-16 Geostationary Lightning Mapper (GLM).
+While these sensors possess varying native spatial resolutions ranging from 0.5 km to 2 km, the dataset provides them in a synchronized format as the 1 km VIL band.
 This multimodal alignment enables studies of cross-sensor relationships between cloud dynamics, radiative properties, precipitation structure and convective activity.
-The dataset’s design addresses the major challenges of using raw GOES and NEXRAD archives---namely, data volume, alignment complexity, and the scarcity of machine-learning-ready benchmarks.
-Stored in HDF5 format with detailed metadata and an event catalog, SEVIR facilitates reproducible model training and evaluation.
-It has since become one of the most widely adopted resources for benchmarking deep neural architectures, especially in precipitation nowcasting and spatio-temporal generative forecasting.
+The dataset’s design addresses the major challenges of using raw GOES and NEXRAD archives, i.e., data volume, alignment complexity, and the scarcity of machine-learning-ready benchmarks.
+SEVIR is stored in HDF5 format and includes detailed metadata and an event catalog, which makes it easy to reproduce model training and evaluation.
+It has since become one of the most widely adopted resources for benchmarking deep neural architectures, especially in precipitation nowcasting and spatiotemporal generative forecasting.